hoffmangroup/segway/doc/technical.rst

 without a full clustering system.

-The :option:`--cluster-opt` option allows the specification of native options to your clustering system===those options you might pass to ``qsub`` (SGE) or ``bsub`` (LSF).
+The :option:`--cluster-opt` option allows the specification of native options to your clustering system --- those options you might pass to ``qsub`` (SGE) or ``bsub`` (LSF).

 .. todo:  comp include SGE and LSF cluster-opt demos